hello7s/Smart-Contracts-Solidity-Development/README.md

 To run a script, right click on file name in the file explorer and click 'Run'.
 Remember, Solidity file must already be compiled.

 Output from script will appear in remix terminal.

+//Linked to Github account for autopush through Remix

+//Using Remix with Ganache, will work on Truffle testing in time.